 7. Interview and interview again

-This whole process was really, really fast because I didn’t put the application out until 3 weeks before maternity leave was over.
-I wanted to already have someone by that point, so I was grateful that I knew who our nanny was supposed to be after just 2 interviews.
+This whole process was really, really fast because I didn’t put the application out until three weeks before maternity leave was over.
+I wanted to already have someone by that point, so I was grateful that I knew who our nanny was supposed to be after just two interviews.

 8. Request and call references

 Try to ask open-ended questions and let the reference do the talking.
 I just introduced myself and told them that so-and-so had applied to be a nanny and I just wanted to hear more about her!